OutSystems/docs-odc/src/eap/security.md

 #### Isolation of stages

-Each stage within each organization's Runtime is isolated by network namespace.
+A network namespace isolates each stage within each organization's Runtime.
 It follows that internal traffic within each stage is ring-fenced.

 Each stage has its own relational database, and network policy defines the connection between the namespace and the database.